Judge Market LogoJudgeMarketUS

 Why Liquidity Matters

-Without liquidity, prediction markets fail.
+Without liquidity, reputation markets fail.
 Here is why:

 Liquid markets have tight spreads, deep books, and responsive prices.
 They are the foundation of useful price discovery.